moka-rs/moka-props/README.md

 # Moka Props

 Moka Props is a test tool to perform _stateful_ property-based testing on the [Moka][moka] cache.

 It will randomly generate commands with arguments, run them against the cache implementations and verify the returned values.
-It is a like a superset of QuickCheck.
-It not only generate test data, but also generate test cases.
+It is like a superset of QuickCheck, which will not only generate test data, but also generate test cases.

 ## Overview